Xaleed/AdjustedPrice_P/README.md

 ## Description
 this code is created of the following steps:
 * calling Tehran stock exchange data from the web using package [pytse-client](https://pypi.org/project/pytse-client/) ...
+* We want to adjust the price from the 1400-01-01 till the 1401-12-01 with respect to all capital injections that occurred in this interval.
 * We use the following formula to adjust the stocks price

 ## Setup